jnchen1/swe-capstone-hope/README.md

 * The `TEAM_ID` associated with your [Apple ID](https://support.apple.com/en-us/HT204316)
 * The iOS device registered in Xcode

-> **Note**
-> Before you continue, we suggest creating a simple "Hello, world!" project in Xcode to ensure you can successfully run apps on your device.
-> You can follow the instructions below or watch this [Stanford CS193P lecture recording](https://youtu.be/bqu6BquVi2M?start=716&end=1399).

 <details>
 <summary>How to create and run a simple project in Xcode</summary>